 -

 The clinic’s clients are people with cases or complaints about civil rights violations.
 We have co-counseled cases with attorneys at a variety of civil rights organizations across the country.
-Local partners have included Texas RioGrande Legal Aid, Lone Star Legal Aid, the Texas Civil Rights Project, and solo practitioners as well.

 -

 Typically, there are eight students in the clinic, and they work on teams of two, supervised by clinic faculty, with whom they meet at least once a week.
 Students work on whatever their case requires.
 Some cases are already in active litigation and some cases are still being developed for litigation.
-Cases in active litigation are typically in federal court and student work may include fact investigation, discovery and depositions, briefing, and specific legal research and writing tasks.
-For cases not yet in active litigation, students may spend time identifying clients, researching proper defendants, researching potential claims, drafting the court complaint, and developing case strategy.
+Cases in active litigation are typically in federal court and student work may include fact investigation, discovery and depositions, expert reports, briefing, and specific legal research and writing tasks.
+For cases not yet in active litigation, students may spend time identifying clients, interviewing fact witnesses, researching proper defendants, researching potential claims, drafting the court complaint, and developing case strategy.

 -